 The links between glyphosate and various health concerns and conditions are becoming increasingly evident.
 Dr. Stephanie Seneff, a senior research scientist at the Massachusetts Institute of Technology (MIT), has found strong links between glyphosate use and the rise in celiac disease.
 She explains that the villi in the gut are destroyed by glyphosate.
 This reduces the person’s ability to absorb vitamins and minerals and can result in gut problems.[5]

-Glyphosate has been highlighted as a potential endocrine disruptor[6].
+Glyphosate has been identified as a potential endocrine disruptor [6].
 There is a strong correlation between glyphosate and the increased incidence of many diseases, from cancer to dementia, to autism[7] [8] [9].
-The World Health Organisation lists several adverse health effects caused by glyphosate.
-These include airway, skin, and mucous membrane irritation, abdominal pain, nausea, vomiting, shock, dyspnea, and respiratory failure.
+The World Health Organization lists several adverse health effects caused by glyphosate.
+These include airway, skin, and mucous membrane irritation; abdominal pain; nausea; vomiting; shock; dyspnea; and respiratory failure.

 Organic food definition